Zhivko Dimitrov: Investigation and arrest

 Unbeknownst to Dimitrov, the scarves were extinguished in some way - possibly from the strong wind - preventing the car from exploding and burning the three victims' remains.
 The grisly crime scene was accidentally discovered on the following day by two traffic policemen passing by the area, who immediately notified local authorities.
 Once they identified the car as belonging to Dimitrov, they questioned some acquaintances who confirmed that he was involved in some suspicious activity and had recently left town, along with his girlfriend.
 Due to this, a nationwide warrant was issued for his arrest.

-In the meantime, Dimitrov had traveled to Varna and given most of the money to Pepa, telling her to get in contact with him via the telephone later on.
+In the meantime, Dimitrov had travelled to Varna and given most of the money to Pepa, telling her to get in contact with him via the telephone later on.
 He then took a train from Sindel to Hisarya, where he hid in a boarding house.
-For the next few weeks, he traveled regularly to Plovdiv and attempted to get into contact with his girlfriend, but without any response.
+For the next few weeks, he travelled regularly to Plovdiv and attempted to get into contact with his girlfriend, but without any response.
 He then successfully arranged a meeting in Varna with another female friend of his, but was recognized by an officer while on the train and was subsequently arrested.

 Not long after, Dimitrov was interrogated about the triple murder.
 Knowing that he faced the mandatory death penalty, he confessed to the other three murders in an attempt to gain leniency from the court, but the prosecutors still pursued it nonetheless.
 After months of preparations, the trial lasted only three days and Dimitrov was found guilty on all counts.
 Justice Georgi Pavlov rejected his plea for clemency and he was thus sentenced to death.
 While the exact date is unclear, Dimitrov's appeals were all denied and he was executed later that same year.

-After the trial's conclusion, an internal review resulted in two deputy chiefs and several other employees from the Ministry of Interior to be fired for their mishandling of the case.
+After the trial's conclusion, an internal review resulted in two deputy chiefs and several other employees from the Ministry of Interior being fired for their mishandling of the case.
 In 2020, Dr. Dimcho Kalev, the coroner who performed the autopsies on Dimitrov's murder victims, briefly discussed the case in an interview about his career in his native Bulgaria and while working abroad in South Africa.